Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 You can see more detailed instructions [here](https://www.w3schools.com/html/html_editors.asp)

-## Option 2: If you don't have access to a computer
+## Option 2: Use your Android phone

-You can do this entire tutorial on a smart phone.
-You do still need a text editor though.

-TODO - setup instructions
+If you have an Android then you can make use of the [ACode](https://play.google.com/store/apps/details?id=com.foxdebug.acodefree&hl=en_ZA) code editor.

 ## Option 3: If you have a computer and want to be fancy about it